RAJESH2132/Message-Encode-Decode/README.md

 **Getting Started:**
 1. Clone the repository: `git clone [repository URL]`
-2. Install the required dependencies: `pip install -r requirements.txt`
-3. Run the application: `python main.py`
+2. Run the application: `python main.py`

 Feel free to explore, contribute, and enhance the project!
 Happy encoding and decoding!